 Health effects associated with waterpipe smoking:

-A 2010 systematic review found that waterpipe smoking of tobacco was significantly associated with double the risk of lung cancer (OR 2.12; 95% CI, 1.32– 3.42).51 Several systematic reviews and meta-analyses conducted in 2016 confirmed this finding.42-44 Cancers of the head and neck, including oral and oesophageal cancer, have also been found to be significantly associated with waterpipe tobacco smoking.
+A 2010 systematic review found that waterpipe smoking of tobacco was significantly associated with double the risk of lung cancer (OR 2.12; 95% CI, 1.32– 3.42).51 Several systematic reviews and meta-analyses conducted in 2016 confirmed this finding.48-50 Cancers of the head and neck, including oral and oesophageal cancer, have also been found to be significantly associated with waterpipe tobacco smoking.
 However, while two 2016 meta-analyses found significant positive associations between waterpipe smoking and oesophageal cancer, another that same year did not find a significant association (OR=4.14, 95% CI=0.93,18.46).

-A 2016 systematic review of forty studies has shown tobacco waterpipe smoking to be associated with several health indicators such as increased vascular resistance, increased heart rate, increased blood pressure, lower PFT scores, shortness of breath, chronic cough, and health conditions such as bronchitis and chronic bronchitis, COPD, nasal polyposis, cellular damage, low immunity, among other conditions already covered.53, 63 Even one session of waterpipe smoking can increase the heart rate and blood pressure.63
+Systematic reviews have found that tobacco waterpipe smoking to be associated with several health indicators such as increased vascular resistance, increased heart rate, increased blood pressure, lower PFT scores, shortness of breath, chronic cough, and health conditions such as bronchitis and chronic bronchitis, COPD, nasal polyposis, cellular damage, low immunity, among other conditions already covered.53, 63 Even one session of waterpipe smoking can increase the heart rate and blood pressure.63

 Another systematic review and meta-analysis of six cross-sectional studies was conducted to examine the effects of waterpipe tobacco smoking on lung function compared with no smoking.
 Despite methodological limitations in the reviewed studies, the authors were able to conclude that waterpipe smoking of tobacco negatively affects lung function, may be as harmful as cigarette smoking and is likely to be a cause of chronic obstructive pulmonary disease (COPD).55 Significant associations between waterpipe tobacco smoking and respiratory diseases (COPD odds ratio (OR)= 3.18, 95% CI= 1.25, 8.08; bronchitis odds ratio (OR)= 2.37, 95% CI= 1.49, 3.77; passive water-pipe smoking and wheezes odds ratio (OR)= 1.97, 95% CI= 1.28, 3.04) were later confirmed in a 2016 systematic review and meta-analysis on the effects of waterpipe tobacco smoking on a range of health outcomes.49

 A 2016 systematic review and meta-analysis also found waterpipe use to be significantly associated with poor mental health (OR 1.30-2.4 95% CI 1.20,2.80), and low birth weight (OR=2.39, 95% CI =1.32,4.32),49 and an earlier systematic review found that waterpipe smoking of tobacco was significantly associated with at least a trebling in the risk of periodontal disease.51

 Waterpipe smoking-related emissions can also cause harm to non-smokers.
 Secondhand smoke from waterpipe tobacco use produces a similar level of air pollutants as cigarettes.
 For more on the harms of secondhand smoke from sources other than cigarettes see Chapter 4, Section 4.2.1.

 Kreteks are cigarettes that contain a combination of cloves and clove oil, tobacco and other additives.
 Originating in Indonesia, where they account for about 90% of the market,67 a small number of brands are currently imported into Australia.

 Although kreteks are smaller than typical cigarettes, they can deliver similar levels of nicotine and carbon monoxide to smokers.68 Gas chromatographic analysis of kreteks has revealed high levels of eugenol, anethole and coumarin compounds.
 The authors of one study noted that compounds such as eugenol are known to be hazardous to humans when inhaled in high concentrations, and pose significant health concerns.
-The researchers concluded that usage of such compounds in smoking products, particularly at high levels, should be discouraged pending the availability of detailed toxicity information.56 Another analysis found that the levels of these compounds found in kreteks are significantly higher than those typically found in commercial cigarette brands.70
+The researchers concluded that usage of such compounds in smoking products, particularly at high levels, should be discouraged pending the availability of detailed toxicity information.69 Another analysis found that the levels of these compounds found in kreteks are significantly higher than those typically found in commercial cigarette brands.70

 Long-term research on the health effects of smoking kreteks is scant, but it can be reasonably assumed that they pose at least the same dangers to health as conventional cigarettes, due to a comparable exposure to harmful constituents and the method of consumption.
 Popular use of these cigarettes in the US commenced in about 1980.
 By the mid-1980s, warnings had begun to appear in the literature, notably so when 13 cases of severe illness with clove cigarette smoking were reported to the Centers for Disease Control and the California Department of Health Services.
 The effects of this illness on people included haemorrhagic pulmonary oedema (bleeding from the lungs), pneumonia, bronchitis and hemoptysis (spitting up or coughing up of blood).71

-Research from Indonesia has shown that regular high-dose kretek smokers have 13‒20 times the risk of abnormal lung function than non-smokers.59 Kretek use is associated with a higher risk of acute lung injury, particularly in susceptible individuals such as those with asthma or respiratory infections.60 There is also evidence that clove cigarettes are linked with a greatly increased risk of dental disease.
+Research from Indonesia has shown that regular high-dose kretek smokers have 13‒20 times the risk of abnormal lung function than non-smokers.72 Kretek use is associated with a higher risk of acute lung injury, particularly in susceptible individuals such as those with asthma or respiratory infections.73 There is also evidence that clove cigarettes are linked with a greatly increased risk of dental disease.
 In a longitudinal study of more than 1000 male bus drivers in Jakarta, 27% of those who had smoked for 10 years or less had dental caries.
 This proportion increased to 79.6% among those smoking for 11–15 years and rose to 89.3% among those smoking for more than 15 years.
 People who smoked 7–12 cigarettes a day were more than twice as likely (RR 2.66, p<0.0001) to develop dental caries compared to those smoking 0–6 cigarettes a day.
 Those categorised as smoking either 13–18 cigarettes a day (RR 3.19, p<0.0001) or more than 18 cigarettes a day (RR 2.96, p<0.0001) were three times more likely to do so.74 A small 2014 Indonesian study examining the association between kretek smoking and risk of oral cancer found those who smoked kreteks increased their risk of oral cancer by almost three-fold.
-Moreover, those who smoked kreteks were found to have double the risk of oral cancer compared to cigarette smokers.75
+Moreover, those who smoked kreteks were found to have almost double the risk of oral cancer compared to cigarette smokers.75

 As previously noted, cloves contain a substance called eugenol, which when inhaled has the characteristics of a local anaesthetic.
 In the past this attribute has lent kreteks a reputation as soothing for sore throats and asthma,76 but in fact it can reduce the gag reflex, leading to pulmonary aspiration (when substances such as food or drink enter the lungs).73 The American Medical Association reviewed the medical evidence concerning clove cigarettes in 1988 and reached the following conclusions:

 (i) clove cigarettes are tobacco products, therefore they possess all the harms associated with smoking tobacco cigarettes; and

 (ii) inhaling clove cigarette smoke has been associated with severe lung injury in a few susceptible persons.
 People with asthma or with a throat or lung infection in its early stages may have an increased risk of harm from inhaling clove cigarette smoke.73

 3.27.7 Bidis (beedis, beedies, biris)